What are the top animation BFA programs in the U.S. for 2020?

 The program is located at the Torchlight Center in the studio facilities at FSU’s Critchfield Hall, which includes production offices, conference rooms, post-production facilities, and a sound stage.

-The program offers three Focus Areas including Computer Animation & Video, Imaging, and Interactive Multimedia.
-Per the school, the Digital Arts program at BGSU is “one of the leading programs in the nation for studying digital arts and animation, focusing on creative expression using digital technology.
+The school says that the Digital Arts program at BGSU is “one of the leading programs in the nation for studying digital arts and animation, focusing on creative expression using digital technology.
 Students are encouraged to investigate aesthetic and perceptual possibilities as they engage in alternative art discourses.
 Digital Arts courses investigate the theoretical, aesthetic, and technical aspects of the digital arts while providing hands-on experiences with state-of-the-art equipment.”